punxaphil/davidmiles-angular/README.md

 ## Build

-Run `ng build -op docs` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `docs` directory.
 Use the `-prod` flag for a production build.

+Usually this is not needed, since the build server is doing this automatically after code is pushed.

 ## Using Docker